 Vaccines are effective, and in Australia, where a Q fever vaccine is commercially available, vaccination is recommended to protect people with occupational risk (eg, slaughterhouse and dairy workers, rendering-plant workers, herders, woolsorters, farmers).

 Prevaccination screening with skin and blood tests should be done to identify preexisting immunity to Q fever because vaccinating people who already have immunity can cause severe local reactions.

 Sheep, cattle, and goats are the principal reservoirs for human Q fever infection, which occurs worldwide.

 Transmission to humans is usually by inhalation of infectious aerosols; arthropods are not involved.

-Acute symptoms resemble influenza; respiratory symptoms may be particularly severe in older or debilitated patients.
+Acute symptoms resemble influenza; respiratory symptoms may be particularly severe in older patients or patients who are debilitated.

 Chronic Q fever occurs in < 5% of patients and usually manifests as endocarditis or hepatitis.

-Diagnose using immunofluorescence assay or PCR testing of infected tissue.
+Diagnose using immunofluorescence assay or PCR testing of infected tissue or blood specimens.

-Treat acute Q fever with doxycycline, typically for 2 to 3 weeks; endocarditis requires prolonged treatment (months to years to lifelong).
+Treat acute Q fever with doxycycline, typically for 2 weeks or longer for severe disease; endocarditis requires prolonged treatment (months to years to lifelong).

 A vaccine to prevent Q fever is commercially available but only in Australia.